lguibr/lllg/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After the server is running, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The Flask server will be running on [http://127.0.0.1:5328](http://127.0.0.1:5328) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).
+In the background, the Flask server will be running on [http://127.0.0.1:5328](http://127.0.0.1:5328).
+If you want to change the port, update it in the `package.json` and `next.config.js` files.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) - learn about Flask features and API.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+## Explore the new era of data interaction

+Start your journey with lllg - Large Language Learning Gateway and interact with your data in a more meaningful, conversation-based way.
+Whether it's files, databases, or tools, bring them all together under one roof and have productive chat conversations powered by state-of-the-art large language models.
+Embrace the power of language and turn your data interaction into an insightful conversation.
+Dive in today!